DavidRooney/DevToolShed/README.md

 * [Grammarly](https://chrome.google.com/webstore/detail/grammarly-for-chrome/kbfnbcaeplbcioakkpcpgfkobkghlhen?hl=en) - A spell checker.
 * [DragDis](https://dragdis.com) - This is the plugin needed to use the online tool. look in the online tools section for a better description.
 * [wappalyzer](https://wappalyzer.com) - see what libraries a website is using.
 Check out the [Github](https://github.com/AliasIO/Wappalyzer) repository to see how the code works.
+* [start.me](https://start.me/start/gb/start-page) - A custom chrome browser dashboard that can be set up exactly as you need when opening a new tab.
+* [muz.li](http://muz.li/) - Another chrome dashboard for opening a enw tab. built for designers and offers lots of interesting articles and news collected from websites you can select from.

 ## Software
 * [RealVNC](https://www.realvnc.com) - Remote desktop access.
 Easy software for setting up RDP and free for non-commercial use.